 - Emergencies are taken based upon staff availability and any that we cannot see will be recommended to be seen at another local hospital or an emergency animal hospital (Please see references at the bottom of this page for a list of clinics or emergency hospitals currently accepting new clients that may be able to help you).

 - Please be flexible with your scheduling of non-urgent appointments.
 We are working as hard as we can to get everyone seen in a timely manner.

-Not Currently Accepting New Clients:
+We are not Currently Accepting New Clients:

 There seems to be some misunderstanding in the community about our policy regarding this subject.
 For those of you whom are established clients at our hospital, we will do our best to schedule your pets for an appointment as you request.
 We will also happily accept any new pets that you add to your family and will care for them as we do for all of your current furry family members.

 We are only not accepting new clients.
 So the folks that haven’t been in to see us before will need to establish care at another facility until the time at which we can support the increase in appointment requests.
 We cannot in good conscious, add clients to our business that could pose a greater risk of displacing our current clients in the process.

 Fee for missed routine care or urgent care appointments = $26 per scheduled pet

 Fee for missed surgical/sedated procedures = $75 per scheduled pet

 We ask for a 24 hour notice, should you need to cancel your pet’s appointment, in order to allow us time to fill that appointment.
 Late cancellations (less than 24 hours) may be subject to the same fees listed above.